Tame class field theory over local fields: The tame class group

 We can now find an integer $j \gg 0$ and closed subschemes $\ov{Z}^j_i \subset \ov{X}_j$ such that

 In particular, $\ov{C}_i \to \ov{Z}^j_i$ is faithfully flat.
 By the fppf descent, each $\ov{Z}^j_i$ must be an integral curve in $\ov{X}_j$.
 By the same argument, it follows that $\ov{Z}^l_i := \ov{Z}^j_i \times_{\ov{X}_j} \ov{X}_l$ is an integral curve in $\ov{X}_l$ for every $l \ge j$ and $1 \le i \le r$.
 Moreover, $\ov{C}_i \xrightarrow{\cong} {\underset{l \ge j}\varprojlim} \ \ov{Z}^l_i$.
 We let $Z^l_i = \ov{Z}^l_i \bigcap X_l$.
-Since $\ov{Z}^l_i \subset (\ov{X}_l)_\red \subset ((\ov{X}_j)_\red)_l$ for each $l$ and $i$ and similarly $\ov{C}_i \subset (\ov{X}^\hs)_\red \subset ((\ov{X}_j)_\red)^\hs$, we can pass from $\ov{X}$ to $(\ov{X}_j)_\red$ which allows us to assume that $j = 0$.
+Since $\ov{Z}^l_i \subset (\ov{X}_l)_\red \subset ((\ov{X}_j)_\red)_l$ for each $l$ and $i$, and similarly $\ov{C}_i \subset (\ov{X}^\hs)_\red \subset ((\ov{X}_j)_\red)^\hs$, we can pass from $\ov{X}$ to $(\ov{X}_j)_\red$ which allows us to assume that $j = 0$.
 Note that $(\ov{X}_j)_\red$ is an integral compactification of $X_j$ for every $j \ge 0$.

 Let $\ov{Y}^j_i$ (resp. $Y^j_i$) be the normalization of $\ov{Z}^j_i$ (resp. $Z^j_i$) and let $\nu^j_i \colon \ov{Y}^j_i \to \ov{Z}^j_i$ be the normalization maps.
-Since the normalization is a functor in the category of integral schemes with dominant morphisms and this functor commutes with projective limits of integral schemes with affine transition morphisms, it follows that there is a commutative diagram
+Since the normalization is a functor in the category of integral schemes with dominant morphisms which commutes with projective limits of integral schemes with affine transition morphisms, it follows that there is a commutative diagram

-for every $l \ge j \ge 0$ and $\ov{Y}_i \xrightarrow{\cong} {\underset{j \ge 0}\varprojlim} \ \ov{Y}^j_i$.
+for every $l \ge j \ge 0$ and $\ov{Y}_i \xrightarrow{\cong} {\varprojlim}_j \ \ov{Y}^j_i$.
 If we let $T^j_i = (\nu^j_i)^{-1}(\ov{Z}^j_i \setminus Z^j_i) = (\nu^j_i)^{-1}(\ov{X}_j \setminus X_j)$ and $A^j_i = \sO_{\ov{Y}^j_i, T^j_i}$, then we moreover have $T^l_j = (\phi_{jl})^{-1}(T^j_i)$ and $T'_i = (\phi_j)^{-1}(T^j_i)$ for every $l \ge j \ge 0$.
-This implies that ${\underset{j \ge 0}\varinjlim} \ A^j_i \xrightarrow{\cong} A'_i$ for each $1 \le i \le r$.
+This implies that ${\varinjlim}_j \ A^j_i \xrightarrow{\cong} A'_i$ for each $1 \le i \le r$.

 Since the transition maps of $\{A^j_i\}_{j \ge 0}$ are faithfully flat and $J'_i$ is finitely generated, we can find $j \gg 0$ such that $J'_i = J^j_i A'_i$ for each $i$.
 In particular, $J'_i = \varinjlim_j J^j_i$.
 By the continuity of relative Milnor $K$-theory, it follows that $K^M_2(A'_i, J'_i) = \varinjlim_j K^M_2({A}^j_i, {J}^j_i)$ for every $i$.
 By passing from $X$ to $X_j$ with $j \gg 0$, we can therefore assume that there exist